15 R code

 This encourages interoperability and simplifies your own package development.
 If a new representation is needed, see class development section.
 In general, Bioconductor will insist on interoperability with Common Classes for acceptance.

 Developers should make an effort to re-use generics that fit the generic contract for the proposed class-method pair i.e., the behavior of the method aligns with the originally proposed behavior of the generic.
 Specifically, the behavior can be one where the return value is of the same class across methods.
 The method behavior can also be a performant conceptual transformation or procedure across classes as described by the generic.
 BiocGenerics lists commonly used generics in Bioconductor.
 One example of a generic and method implementation is that of the rowSums generic and the corresponding method within the DelayedArray package.
 This generic contract returns a numeric vector of the same length as the rows and is adhered to across classes including the DelayedMatrix class.
 Re-using generics reduces the amount of new generics by consolidating existing operations and avoids the mistake of introducing a “new” generic with the same name.
-Generic name collisions may mask or be masked by previous definitions in ways that are hard to diagnose.
-More recently, we recommend the use of conflicted to identify namespace collisions.
+Note that in order to re-use a generic, the behavior of the method should align with the originally proposed behavior of the generic.
+Avoid creating generics from existing base or utils functions as this can lead to confusion and conflicts with existing functions and generics.
+Generic name collisions may mask previous definitions in ways that are hard to debug and diagnose.
+We recommend the use of conflicted to identify namespace collisions.

 If there are problems, e.g., in performance or parsing your particular file type, ask for input from other developers on the bioc-devel mailing list.
 Common disadvantages to ‘implementing your own’ are the introduction of non-standard data representations (e.g., neglecting to translate coordinate systems of file formats to Bioconductor objects) and user bewilderment.
 Therefore, in such case, we recommend to use standard file format classes inheriting from BiocIO’s BiocFile class in packages such as rtracklayer and BiocIO.